Representation Theorems for Indefinite Quadratic Forms Revisited: Representation Theorems

 \end{example}

-In the particular case considered in Example \ref{exam} we face the following phenomenon, which apparently never happens whenever $B$ is semi-bounded (cf.~Lemma \ref{thm:main:20} below): The self-adjoint operator $B$ is associated with two different sesquilinear forms, with
+In the particular case considered in Example \ref{exam} we face the following phenomenon, which apparently never happens whenever $B$ is semi-bounded (cf.~Lemma \ref{thm:main:20} below): The self-adjoint operator $B$ is associated with two different sesquilinear forms $\fb_1$ and $\fb_2$ given by